DenisDiachkov/jax-lightning-template/README.md

-# PyTorch Lightning Template
+# Jax/Equinox + PyTorch Lightning Template

-This repository provides a PyTorch Lightning-based training pipeline.
+This repository provides a PyTorch Lightning-based training pipeline with Jax/Equinox as a backend for modeling and optimization.

 ## Features

 - PyTorch Lightning integration.
+- Jax/Equinox backend for modeling and optimization.
 - WanDB integration for logging of metrics, code, and visualisation.
 - CI/CD via GitHub Actions.
   - Automated tests with examples.